ngahyves/fraud_detection/README.md

 Builds the Docker image for the application.
 Pushes the image to Docker Hub, tagging it with latest and the Git commit SHA for versioning.
 Result: A new, tested, and versioned Docker image is available on Docker Hub after every update.

-Future Improvements
-Continuous Deployment (CD): Add a CD stage to the GitHub Actions workflow to automatically deploy the new Docker image to a cloud server (e.g., AWS EC2, Google Cloud Run).
-Data Persistence: Connect the dashboard to a database (like PostgreSQL or InfluxDB) to log and persist prediction history instead of storing it in-session.
+- **Continuous Deployment (CD):** Automate deployment to a cloud environment.
+- **Data Persistence:** Use a real database for logging predictions.
-Model Monitoring: Implement data drift and concept drift detection (e.g., using tools like Evidently AI or WhyLogs) to trigger alerts or model retraining.
+- **Advanced Model Monitoring:** Implement data and concept drift detection.
-Automated Retraining: Create an orchestration pipeline (e.g., with Airflow or Prefect) to periodically retrain the model on new data and register the best-performing version in MLflow.
+- **Automated Retraining:** Build an orchestration pipeline for periodic retraining.